 My favorite trader on eToro is Jay Nemesis, you can see some of his crypto positions above.
 He also trades in US tech stocks.
 As eToro is a social platform, you can get regular updates from Jay including a weekly video where he explains his strategies.
-I’m also copying jirokanz who I only copy because he copies Bigfish (Bigfish’s eToro risk score is too high for the platform to allow you to copy him but jirokanz’s portfolio is only 75% Bigfish which puts his risk score down so you can copy him, if that makes sense).

 The above traders are exposed to the volatility of cryptos and stocks but these people are more likely to be keeping an eye on things and furthermore their use of stop losses can minimize the falls when they occur.
 Jay Nemesis has returned over 230% over the last year which is staggering.

 Important: an eToro representative told me to always copy individuals with a minimum $2000 investment.
 This is because the minimum trade on eToro is $1 and therefore small investments won’t copy all the smaller trades of the investors and you’ll therefore miss out on some of the gains.

 Again, this is not investment advice, I’m just telling you what I’m up to.